rstudio/rstudio-global-2021-program/speakers/wolframking.md

 # Speaker bio

-Wolfram King is a human person.
+Wolfram King is the founder of the R Weekly project.
+He is an active member of the R Community and has several popular R open-source projects on Github.